-I stuck to gluten-free flours for my muffins, but feel free to use whatever flour you’d like.
+Feel free to use whatever flour you’d like.
 I also made these with almond and spelt flour in the past and they turned out lovely.
-You may use this recipe as a base for any of your various juice pulp concoctions, but keep in mind to perhaps switch up the spices.
+Maybe change up the spices with other sort of juice pulps you’d like to use in this recipe.
 Pumpkin spice may not go well with a spinach, carrot, orange muffin.
 Cinnamon, cloves, nutmeg, or cardamom, are some good variations of spices to use, or you may leave them out completely.

-The unsweetened coconut flakes were a last minute addition that I knew I just had to throw in.
+The unsweetened coconut flakes were a last minute addition.
 Use 1/4 cup for the batter and another 1/4 cup to sprinkle on the tops.
-Or you can do either or.
 Also, I really would suggest raisins (or golden raisins if you have access) as they would be a perfect touch to the spices in here.
-If I had some I definitely would’ve added.
-Raisin cravin’.

 1 cup millet flour

 1/2 cup garbanzo bean flour

 1 cup juice pulp (I used juice from 1 medium sweet potato, 4-5 carrots, ginger chunk)

 1/4 cup maple syrup (coconut palm sugar or honey works too)

 1/4-1/2 unsweetened coconut flakes (optional)

 1/4 cup raisins (optional)